kubernetes/website/docs/tasks/stateful-sets/debugging-a-statefulset.md

 {% endcapture %}

 {% capture whatsnext %}
-Learn more about deleting a Stateful Set. *TODO: Link to the task for deleting a Stateful Set*
+Learn more about debugging an init-container. *TODO: Link to Task: Debugging an init-container*
 {% endcapture %}

 {% include templates/task.md %}